software-mansion/react-native-gesture-handler/docs/handler-tap.md

 ## Properties

 See [set of properties inherited from base handler class](handler-common.md#properties).
-Below is a list of properties specific to `LongPressGestureHandler` component:
+Below is a list of properties specific to `TapGestureHandler` component:

 ---
 ### `minPointers`